Mediterranean Plus Lower Glycemic Index Reduces Diabetes Risk

 What does diabetes do?

-Type 2 diabetes risk increases with overweight and obesity.
+Type 2 diabetes risk increases with obesity and being overweight.
 While the early signs of diabetes may not be immediately apparent, long-term complications can include nerve, kidney, and eye damage, increased stroke and heart disease risk, skin infections, and hearing loss.

 What you can do about it